fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4d.md

 })
 ```

-Helper function _getTokenFrom_ isolates the token from the <i>authorization</i> header.
+The helper function _getTokenFrom_ isolates the token from the <i>authorization</i> header.
 The validity of the token is checked with _jwt.verify_.
 The method also decodes the token, or returns the Object which the token was based on:

 ```js
 const decodedToken = jwt.verify(token, process.env.SECRET)
 ```

-The object decoded from the token contains fields <i>username</i> and <i>id</i>, so it tells the server who made the request.
+The object decoded from the token contains the <i>username</i> and <i>id</i> fields, which tells the server who made the request.

 If there is no token, or the object decoded from the token does not contain the users identity (_decodedToken.id_ is undefined), error statuscode [401 unauthorized](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.4.2) is returned and the reason for the failure is explained in the response body.